parallaxinc/BlocklyPropLauncher/README.md

 ## Running

 BlocklyProp Launcher has been written using HTML, CSS, and JavaScript, and is packaged as a Chrome Application.

+There's a [public release](https://chrome.google.com/webstore/detail/blocklyprop-launcher/iddpgcclgepllhnhlkkinbmmafpbnddb) (available to anyone on a Chromebook) and a [development release](https://chrome.google.com/webstore/detail/fbfgnnnjbckeodelipalbpnbpaiadggm) (available only to a select group of testers).  _Developers must be logged into Chrome with their "permitted" account in order for the development release link to work._

 After installing the Chrome Application, simply click to run it on a Chromebook.

 ## Building